nremey/remeys_taskboard_integration/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 Remey's Taskboard is packaged as a Home Assistant custom integration.
-It is installed from the Integrations UI and used as a native dashboard card.
+It is downloaded through HACS, configured from the Integrations UI and used as a dashboard card.

 **Current release:** `4.52.0` · [Release notes](RELEASE_NOTES.md) ·
 [Complete changelog](CHANGELOG.md)